 5.9.4.
-Readers are reminded of the fact that, despite THSSA being a dormant company, it has in place a guarantee/suretyship in favour of the Lender Group for the obligations of THL towards the Lender Group.
+Readers are reminded of the fact that, despite THSSA being a dormant company, it has in place a guarantee/suretyship in favour of the Lender Group for the obligations of THL towards the Lender

+Group.
 In addition, THSSA has also provided a cession of shares and claims to the Lender Group as security for the suretyship/guarantee.
-Therefore, in an unlikely scenario that it were to be found that the Agency Agreement is not valid, the LenderGroup will have security over any assets found to be owned by THSSA.
+Therefore, in an unlikely scenario that it were to be found that the Agency Agreement is not valid, the Lender Group will(or its successor) would have security over any assets found to be owned by THSSA.